andongfan/mlscript/doc/mls-codebase-doc.md

 results live.
 The implementation can be tried online at https://hkust-taco.github.io/superoop/ and locally in `/js/src/main/scala/Main.scala`.

-We have a "diff-based" test suite for our implementation.
+We have a "`diff`-based" test suite for our implementation.
 It detects changes to MLscript test sources (using git), generates typing and running results, and inserts those results into test sources.
 The diff-based testing implementation is in `/shared/src/test/scala/mlscript/DiffTests.scala`.
 MLscript test sources are in `/shared/src/test/diff`.

----
+## Detailed Introduction

 We now introduce the implementation of each compiler component in more detail.

-## Lexing
+### Lexing

 Class `NewLexer` in `NewLexer.scala` is the lexer class.
 It takes an `origin` object, which contains the original source string together with the source file name, the number of the first line, and some helper functions.
-Method `tokens` generates a list of tokens with their location in the source code.
-Method `bracketedTokens` converts the lexed tokens into *structured tokens*, which use `BRACKETS` constructs instead of `OPEN_BRACKET`/`CLOSE_BRACKET` and `INDENT`/`DEINDENT`.
+Lazy value `tokens` generates a list of tokens with their location in the source code.
+Lazy value `bracketedTokens` converts the lexed tokens into *structured tokens*, which use `BRACKETS` constructs instead of `OPEN_BRACKET`/`CLOSE_BRACKET` and `INDENT`/`DEINDENT`.
 Token and structured token data types can be found in `Tokens.scala`.

-## Parsing
+### Parsing

 Class `NewParser` in `NewParser.scala` is the parser class.
 It takes a list of structured tokens with their location information.
 Method `typingUnit`